 Pros and Cons of Group Decision Making

-Group decision making processes are usually needed in any hospital or health care provider setting, but unfortunately, they might have few disadvantages.
-Before going into the disadvantages, let us first discuss the benefits of using such effective tools in decision making among groups.
+Group decision making processes are usually needed in any hospital or health care provider setting.
+They have several advantages but unfortunately, they might have few disadvantages.

 - Allow one to explore more alternatives than individual decision making.
 The alternatives are also of higher quality than those from individual decisions and thus they are likely to solve the problem.

 - It allows others to discuss their ideas, make them more involved in the team and to reach more evidence-based decisions.

 - Finally, such tools and methods give room for opinions of experts who might be external.